 File all of the other application documents, except for the form P10.
 At the same time, you can apply for authorization to obtain estate information using form P18.
 If the court grants your request, third parties must give you information relating to the deceased’s assets, when you present them with form P18.

-When you’re listing debts, you only need to list secured debts.
-These are debts that charge or encumber the deceased’s assets.
+You only need to list secured debts on the P10.
+With a secured debt, the lender can seize or sell the asset in order to collect the funds owed to them.
 The most common examples are a mortgage on a home, or a car loan.
-If someone fails to make payments on a mortgage, the bank has the right to sell the home.
+For example, if someone fails to make payments on a mortgage, the bank has a legal claim to the asset (the home).

-You also don’t need to include expenses or liabilities that arise after death (such as funeral expenses) on the form P10.
+You don’t need to list any other types of liabilities, such as a credit card debt.
+You also don’t need to include expenses or liabilities that come up after death (such as funeral expenses) on the form P10.
 Note however that these kinds of expenses do reduce the value of the estate, so you should include them in your accounting to beneficiaries.

 If the information you provided on the form P10 was incorrect or incomplete, you can let the registry know by later filing form P14.
 If you discover additional assets, you may need to pay additional probate fees.